toph42/ExampleKit/README.md

 #### Sources Folder

-The convention of Swift Packages is for each target to have their own folder inside the top-level **Sources** folder.
+The convention of Swift Packages is for each target to have its own folder inside the top-level **Sources** folder.
 The default **Swift Playground** structure does not create the **Sources** folder.
-You will need to create the **Sources** folder and two folders inside, one named to match the name of the executable target (the default `AppModule`, or whatever new name you used if you changed it to avoid conflicts) and the other with a name that matches what you used for your `.library` target.
+You will need to create the **Sources** folder and two folders inside, one named to match the name of the executable target (the default `AppModule`, or whatever new name you used if you changed it to avoid conflicts) and the other with a name that matches what you used for your library’s target.

 ### Using the Combined App